What Parents Need To Know About Bed Bugs

 There are many ways bed bugs can be brought into a school.
-They can come in on students, faculty, staff, and visiting parents, who have an infestation at home.
-And there are one or two stages of development they will be in.
-They will either be inside unhatched eggs or they will be an insect crawling around.
+They can come in on students, faculty, staff, and visiting parents who have an infestation at home.
+There are one or two stages of development that bed bugs will be in.
+They will either be inside unhatched eggs, or they will be an adult insect crawling around.
 It is vital that parents learn to identify both.

 Bed Bug Eggs

 The eggs left by bed bugs are about 1 mm in length, white, and pill-shaped.
 They may be by themselves or in a tiny batch of about five eggs.
 If you find bed bug eggs on an item that can be washed, throw it in the washer and set it to the hottest temperature.
 This will kill those eggs and any bed bugs that are hiding in the item.

 Bed Bug Identification